Asking to Work from Home In Your Job

 Working at home is a lot different than working in an office.
 Before committing to a telecommuting situation, make sure you're going to be able to follow through.
 Here are a few questions to ask yourself.

-- Are you sure that you have the self-discipline necessary to work from home?
+- Do you have the self-discipline needed to work from home successfully?
 There are many challenges that come with working from home, including distractions from family and household chores, lack of external cues to work (i.e. no boss looking over your shoulder), and more.
 Make sure you can overcome these issues before committing to working from home.